dinisvictor/rumos_bank_env/README.md

 5. Pushes Docker images to GitHub Container Registry (GHCR)
 6. Shuts down all running containers

-# Secrets Configuration
+## Secrets Configuration

 To allow the pipeline to push to GHCR, you need to:

-1. Create a Personal Access Token (PAT)
+A. Create a Personal Access Token (PAT)

-- Go to GitHub Settings > Developer Settings > Tokens
+1. Go to GitHub Settings > Developer Settings > Tokens

-- Create a token with the following permissions:
+2. Create a token with the following permissions:

   - write:packages
   - read:packages
   - delete:packages (optional)

-2. Add the token as a secret
+3. Add the token as a secret

 In the repository:

-- Go to Settings > Secrets and variables > Actions
+4. Go to Settings > Secrets and variables > Actions

-- Click New repository secret
+5. Click New repository secret

    - Name: GHCR_PAT
    - Value: paste the PAT you created